 The EPA and the Agency of Toxic Substances and disease registry does claim that children do differ from adults in their susceptibility to hazardous chemicals, including carcinogens and neuro-developmental effects of the fire retardants commonly used in baby mattresses.
 Companies who manufacture their own mattresses give you the power to ask for a doctors note to omit any fire retardants that are mandated by law in their mattresses.
 When you buy from companies that import their products, you do not know much of where their product is coming from.
 These companies tend to buy in bulk; there is a risk of buying mattresses with unknown dangerous or banned chemical flame retardants.

-Click to learn more about chemical free mattresses. (all are fire retardant free)
+- Click to learn more about Why Should I Get A Chemical Free Mattresses?. (all are fire retardant free)

-Click to learn more about Organic Mattress Manufacturing.
+- Click to learn more about Organic What Is The Mattress Manufacturing Process?.

-Click here to read more about wool the natural flame retardant.
+- Click here to read more about Is Wool A Natural Fire Retardant?.